lizardsystem/odp/README.md

 ```
 $ pip install -r src/ckan/requirements.txt
 ```
- - That should perform a local install of SQLAlchemy, Beaker, Babel, Jinja, Gensha, Paste and a bunch of other libs needed by CKAN
+ - That should perform a local install of SQLAlchemy, Beaker, Babel, Jinja, Gensha, Paste and a bunch of other libs needed by CKAN.
+It'll take a while, especially since it will build some libs from source.